jeeves1618/Spring-Learnings/Readme.txt

 	We should understand the challenges before getting into Read Uncommitted - Prevents dirty writes
 	Read Committed - Prevents dirty reads
 	Repeatable Read - Prevents fuzzy reads.
-A careful review of the literature shows that Snapshot Isolation (SI) is very similar to Repeatable Read (RR), but they aren't exactly the same.
+	Snapshot isolation - A careful review of the literature shows that Snapshot Isolation (SI) is very similar to Repeatable Read (RR), but they aren't exactly the same.
 They are both stronger than Read Committed but weaker than Serializable.
 The best summary of their difference is that SI allows write skew but blocks phantoms, whereas RR blocks write skew but allows phantoms.
 	Serializability - Prevents phantom reads

 Atomicity